Do you have questions about a building envelope problem you’re facing? Not sure where to go to find answers? We made this page for you.

 9. Don’t make stuff up.

-A lot of building envelope problems arise because good people make decisions with good intentions but without referencing appropriate background information.
-In other words, they make stuff up.
+A lot of building envelope problems have occurred because good people took action with good intentions but without doing their research.
+In other words, they made stuff up.

 Don’t make stuff up.

-There is a wealth of great information available to help inform any building envelope design decision.
-The second part of this page is devoted to highlighting some of these resources.
+There is a wealth of information available to help inform building envelope design decisions.
+The second part of this page is devoted entirely to highlighting some of these resources.

 Free Resources

-In 2023 technical information about how to build good buildings is a commodity.
-Much of it is freely available on the internet and anyone can find it.
+Here in the 2020s, technical information about how to build good buildings is a commodity.
+It’s all freely available on the internet and anyone can find it.

-Most firms like mine don’t have a secret vault of information.
-We use the same freely-available information to solve problems that we’re sharing with you below.
+Most firms like ours don’t have a secret vault of information that nobody else knows.
+We solve problems using the same freely-available information that we’re sharing below.

 Material Manufacturers